WideSu/CreditRiskDetection/README.md

 ```

 ## The results for tree-based classifiers are good, why?
 1. Random forest is bagging method, which has low variance high bias.
 So, it’s robust to out-liners in data, which works well in our scenario.
-In predictive maintenance, the parameter logs for machines with alarms have more out-liners than normal since not all alarms can be predicted.
-Some machines don’t work well for environment change or manual interruptions.
+In credit risk assessment, the historical payment data and personal information have more outliners than normal since not all customers give the correct information.
-2. Random forest selects different features in each sub decision tree, so it ovoid selecting the same features all the time, which lead to robustness to out-liners  in features.
-Not all the changes in features are significantly different before alarms.
-For example, ‘actual_position_r_traveler’ is randomly scattered for alarm and alarm data.
+2. Random forest selects different features in each sub decision tree, so it ovoid selecting the same features all the time, which lead to robustness to outliners  in features.
+Not all the changes in features are significantly different between clients who are capable to pay the loan and who can not.